Mac23256/dataquestio/guided_project3_mark_mukasa.md

 First, we shall change the column names from the camelcase to snakecase format.
-This is because the snakecase format is easier to work with and preferred in python.Other changes shall be made to colmns to shortening purposes.
+This is because the snakecase format is easier to work with and preferred in python.
+Other changes shall be made to columns to shortening purposes.

 ```python